ayoolaolafenwa/PixelLib/docs/_build/html/_sources/change_video_bg.rst.txt

 **show_frames:** this parameter handles showing of segmented camera frames and press q to exist.
 **frame_name:** this is the name given to the shown camera's frame.

-**check_fps:** You may want to check the number of fames processed, just set the parameter check_fps is true.It will print out the number of frames per seconds.
-In this case it is 30 frames per second.

 **Output Video**